 For over 15 years, Molly Roberts worked as a photo editor and, eventually, as the chief photography editor at Smithsonian Magazine.
 Recently, she joined the editorial team at National Geographic Magazine, focusing her efforts especially on stories about history, archaeology and culture.

-Molly explains, “I strongly feel that you can’t create your best work without having a good foundation in the history of image-making.
+In an interview with Lens Culture, Molly explains, “I strongly feel that you can’t create your best work without having a good foundation in the history of image-making.
 So if you are working with landscape, you need to look at painters like Albert Bierstadt, or photographers like Carleton Watkins.
 You should also look at more contemporary masters like Andreas Gursky or Edward Burtynsky (…) Also, remember that it takes time—a serious investment in time to make a project masterful.”

 06. Find new ways to tell old stories